zbmed-semtec/hybrid-doc-relevance-training/README.md

 ```
 python3 code/generate_doc_embeddings_after_injection_MeSHembeddings.py --input data/RELISH/Tokenized_Input/RELISH_Tokenized_Sample.npy --output data/ --params_json data/hyperparameters_word2vec.json --use_pretrained 0 --MeShIDtoPMID data/dic_MeShIDtoPMID_2022628.tsv
 ```
+###### Introducing new embeddings while optionally removing the previously identified MeSH words (i.e. either with or without Reduction):

-The script will create document embeddings, and store them in separate directories.
-You should expect to find a total of 18 files corresponding to the various models, embeddings, and embedding pickle files.
+Both scripts will create document embeddings, and store them and the corresponding model in separate directories.
+You should expect to find a total of 18 directories corresponding to the various models and embeddings.

 ### Step 4: Calculate Similarity Score